 When William was born in 1860 it was his father 'Alex.
 Sandilands Nisbet' who gave notice of his son's birth before Thomas Henderson, registrar, on 21 May 1860 at Haddington, signing his name as noted here.

 William Nisbet was recorded by the 1861 census for his birthplace Haddington, East Lothian, when he was just 11 months old, living in Market Street with his parents, Alexander and 'Isebella' Nisbet.
 Side by side with them lived William's uncle George and Aunt Jane Haimes with their three children: Eleanor, aged 5 years, Alison aged 3 years, and George Haimes, aged 3 months.
-William's father was a moulder by trade and his uncle George a tailor.
+William's father was a moulder by trade and his uncle George was a tailor.
 William's uncle, George Haimes, was the brother of 'Isebella'.

 The 1871 census for the civil parish of Edinburgh High Church, in the registration district of St Giles, recorded William Nisbet aged 10 years, the eldest child of five children living with their parents at 1 Milne Square in the centre of Edinburgh.
 The census entry noted that William was a scholar and had been born in Haddington.